Janet Bloomfield: Biography

 Born in Newcastle-under-Lyme, Staffordshire, England, Bloomfield was educated at Abbeydale Grange School, Sheffield and Sussex University, where she obtained a BA (Hons) degree in Geography.

 Bloomfield was the Chair of the CND, the largest peace and disarmament organisation in Europe from 1993 to 1996.
-During this time she helped to develop CND's campaign around the 1995 Review and Extension Conference of the Nuclear Non-Proliferation Treaty, which included the production of the highly influential "Blueprint for a Nuclear Weapon Free World.
+During this time she helped to develop CND's campaign around the 1995 Review and Extension Conference of the Nuclear Non-Proliferation Treaty, which included the production of the influential Blueprint for a Nuclear Weapon Free World.

-She was active in the anti-nuclear movement since 1981.
+She was active in the anti-nuclear movement from 1981.
 She was a local group secretary, national council and executive, regional worker in the West Midlands for CND.
 She was the National Vice-Chair for two years before being elected Chair in 1993.
 She was honorary Vice-President of CND at the time of her death.

 She was a consultant (Vice-President 1994–1997) to the Geneva-based International Peace Bureau, a Nobel Peace Prize-winning network of non-aligned peace organisations in 44 countries.
-She was a member of the Global Council of Abolition 2000, Global Network to Eliminate Nuclear Weapons and convened the Abolition Now Campaign Working Group of Abolition, 2000.
+She was a member of the Global Council of Abolition 2000 since 1997, Global Network to Eliminate Nuclear Weapons and convened the Abolition Now Campaign Working Group of Abolition, 2000.
+Bloomfield was a distinguished expert speaker at the United Nations Department for Disarmament Affairs.

 Bloomfield organised the campaign to stop arms trade shows being held at the National Exhibition Centre in Birmingham in 1991.
 She organised and led the Atomic Mirror Pilgrimage 1996 around nuclear and sacred sites of England, Scotland and Wales.
 This was filmed and made into a documentary called "Sacred Fire".

 She was a consultant to the Oxford Research Group.